greg-raven/Department-21/_posts/2009-07-18-mens-age-as-determined-by-a-trip-to-home-depot.md

 ---
-title: 'Men’s age as determined by a trip to Home Depot'
+title: "Men's age as determined by a trip to Home Depot"
 author: 'Noam Sain'
 layout: post
 ---